FedeDP/libmodule/docs/src/map.rst

 .. c:function:: map_itr_new(m)

   Create a new map iterator object.
+Note that it can be freed with free().

   :param m: pointer to map_t
   :type m: :c:type:`const map_t *`